rev-net/memo/pitch.md

 In the same way that [Y-Combinator's Safe financing documents](https://www.ycombinator.com/documents/) allow investors to fund startups without auditing new legal agreements each time, a standardized (but configurable) financial structure, encoded through smart contracts, would allow capital providers to confidently fund a wide variety of cryptocurrency projects without the need to separately audit each one's contracts.

 The need for a reliable and productive structure that serves as the backbone of digital organizations to accept payments and fees led us to create *revnets*.
 Revnets are a **fully pre-configured** financial structure – although they can evolve over time, they do so according to rules which are set in place at the time of their creation.
+Think of it like a fancy Bitcoin halvening rule.
 This means:

 - **Governance-free**: Governance inefficiencies and takeovers of funds – among the most common failure modes for DAOs – are impossible.
 - **Management-free**: Revnets operate autonomously, according to their pre-configured rules.